sagemath/trac_to_gh/Issue 6394.md

 # Issue 6394: Fix fallout from removal of graph_isom in 4.1.alpha1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6394

 Original creator: rlm